dfki-ric/pytransform3d/doc/source/transformation_ambiguities.rst

 Transformation Ambiguities and Conventions
 ==========================================

+Heterogenous software systems that consist of proprietary and open source software are often combined when we work with transformations.
+For example, suppose you want to transfer a trajectory demonstrated by a human to a robot.
+The human trajectory could be measured from an RGB-D camera, fused with IMU sensors that are attached to the human, and then translated to joint angles by inverse kinematics.
+That involves at least three different software systems that might all use different conventions for transformations.
+Sometimes even one software uses more than one convention.
+The following aspects are of crucial importance to glue and debug transformations in systems with heterogenous and often incompatible
+software:

+* Compatibility: Compatibility between heterogenous softwares is a difficult topic.
+It might involve, for example, communicating between proprietary and open source software or different languages.
+* Conventions: Lots of different conventions are used for transformations in three dimensions.
+These have to be determined or specified.
+* Conversions: We need conversions between these conventions to communicate transformations between different systems.
+* Visualization: Finally, transformations should be visually verified and that should be as easy as possible.

+pytransform3d assists in solving these issues.
+This documentation clearly states all of the used conventions, it aims at making conversions between rotation and transformation conventions as easy as possible, it is tightly coupled with Matplotlib to quickly visualize (or animate) transformations and it is written in Python with few dependencies.
+Python is a widely adopted language.
+It is used in many domains and supports a wide spectrum of communication to other software.

 There are lots of ambiguities in the world of transformations.
 We try to explain them all here.